 Driving lessons - the 'new normal'

 Coronavirus is not going away anytime soon.
-It's going to be a risk to our health until a vaccine is developed, if it ever is.
+It's going to be a risk to our health, at least until a vaccine is developed.

 If you have any questions after you've read this article and watched the video, ask away.